-ET20-0206 Adelaida Cellars, Inc. These newly added production processes are expanding the Company's existing business capacity, leading to the need to add newly-hired employees.
-The Company is adding three new occupations to support the vineyard and winery sales.
-Technology upgrades include the Company migrating to a new platform (Navision and Jet Reports).
-Adelaida is also rolling out an additional module/functionality to the Company's winemaking database program (VinTrace) to utilize wine costing features; as well as, switching their reservations platform from Cellar Pass to Tock.
-As customers are focusing more on hospitality and the wine tasting experience, they want to be educated on the wine making process and the ability to characterize and select wine for pairings or events.
-To meet these needs, employees need to provide a much higher level of service that includes educating customers on wine selections, providing customer service and informative sales presentations.
-Training Plan: Need for Training: Continuous Improvement will be offered to all occupations and focus on improving processes by embedding best practices throughout the company structure and generating solutions that will save time, money and resources while reducing waste.
+Need for Training: Continuous Improvement will be offered to all occupations and focus on improving processes by embedding best practices throughout the company structure and generating solutions that will save time, money and resources while reducing waste.
 Computer Skills will be offered to all occupations to focus on new ERP proprietary software systems, server and hardware upgrades.
 Commercial Skills will be offered to all occupations to provide product knowledge and skills for implementing cross-training among all departments from organic/sustainable vineyards to winemaking to hospitality.
 Equipment training will include evapotranspiration sensors, optical sorter, concrete fermenters, tasting room audio visual equipment, weather station and farm equipment.
 Hazardous Materials training may be provided to all trainees according to their job functions.
-Training in Hazmat Handling will increase employees' knowledge and skills on how to effectively handle all types of hazards within their working environment.
-Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training: ⊠ Class/lab ☐ E-Learning □ CBT ☐ Productive Lab ☐ MS Preceptor ☐ MS Didactic Commercial Skills Continuous Improvement HazMat Computer Skills
+Training in Hazmat Handling will increase employees' knowledge

-Certified Safety Training ☐ OSHA 10/30
+Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

-☐ HAZWOPER
+⊠ Class/lab E-LearningMS Precepto ☐ CBT☐ MS Didactic ☐ Productive Lab Commercial Skills Computer Skills HazMat Continuous Improvement

-Job Creation Justification
+Certified Safety Training □ OSHA 10/30 ☐ HAZWOPER⊠ Hazardous Materials (HAZMAT)